Expressive Activity Policy

 3. Disrupting and/or preventing or attempting to prevent by force or violence or the threat of force or violence any lawful assembly authorized by the SHSU administration.
 A lawful assembly is disrupted when a person in attendance is rendered incapable of participating in the assembly due to the use of force or violence or a reasonable fear of force or violence.

-4. Grounds– means all common outdoor spaces on any SHSU University Campus, including The Woodlands and the College of Osteopathic Medicine campuses.
+5. Grounds means all common outdoor spaces on any SHSU University Campus, including The Woodlands and the College of Osteopathic Medicine campuses.

 2. Disruptive Activities Prohibited

-The University strictly enforces the TSUS Rules and Regulations’ prohibition of disruptive activities (see Chapter VI, Subparagraph 5.4 and Chapter VII, Subparagraph 3.7) on the SHSU Campus.
+The university strictly enforces the TSUS Rules and Regulations’ prohibition of disruptive activities (see Chapter VI, Subparagraph 5.4 and Chapter VII, Subparagraph 3.7) on the SHSU Campus.
 Any person who violates the prohibition will be subject to any remedies provided by law and the TSUS Rules and Regulations, including, but not limited to, removal from campus, the student or employee disciplinary process, or criminal prosecution.

 3. University Grounds – Designated Traditional Public Forums

 1. Chapter VII, Subparagraph 3.1 of the TSUS Rules and Regulations designates all University grounds as traditional public forums.
-Any person may engage in expressive activities on University grounds, subject to federal and state laws, and reasonable time, place, and manner restrictions.
+Any person may engage in expressive activities on university grounds, subject to federal and state laws, and reasonable time, place, and manner restrictions.

 2. Restricted University Grounds

-In order to ensure access to and egress from University buildings for their intended educational purpose, the outdoor areas within a ten feet circumference of University facilities, including walkways and breezeways, are reserved solely for University educational or research activities at all times, including, but not limited to:
+In order to ensure access to and egress from university buildings for their intended educational purpose, the outdoor areas within a ten feet circumference of university facilities, including walkways and breezeways, are reserved solely for university educational or research activities at all times, including, but not limited to:

-• The Lowman Student Center (LSC) Courtyard – The LSC Courtyard is located by the west entrance of the LSC and adjacent to the LSC Atrium and outdoor artwork.
+• Lowman Student Center (LSC) Courtyard – The LSC Courtyard is located by the west entrance of the LSC and adjacent to the LSC Atrium and outdoor artwork.
 It provides outdoor programming space and open dining).

-• The University Camp
+• University Camp

 • University Residence Halls